Mahalakshmi7-7/Design-IQ/README.md

-# 🎨 DesignIQ AI – Intelligent Design Assistant
+# 🎨 DesignIQ – Intelligent Design Assistant

-DesignIQ AI is a smart, interactive design assistant that helps users generate **Logo designs, UI/UX designs, and poster designs decisions** based on their project needs.
+DesignIQ is a smart, interactive design assistant that helps users generate **Logo designs, UI/UX designs, and poster designs decisions** based on their project needs.
 From color palettes to typography suggestions, this tool translates ideas into **design-ready direction**.

 Built using **HTML, CSS, and JavaScript**, this project focuses on creativity, logic, and clean UI — no heavy frameworks, just pure front-end power.